slatedocs/slate/source/index.html.md

 `status` | string | The status of the task, one of `pending`, `completed`, or `canceled`.
 `created_at` | timestamp | A string of the UTC timestamp of when the task was created.
 `completed_at` | timestamp | A string of the UTC timestamp of when the task was completed.
 This will only be filled in after it is completed.
+`metadata` | object, default `{}` | A set of key/value pairs that you can attach to a task object.
+It can be useful for storing additional information about the task in a structured format.

+## Metadata

+Tasks objects have a metadata parameter.
+You can use this parameter to attach key-value data to tasks.

+Metadata is useful for storing additional, structured information on an object.
+As an example, you could store a video's unique identifier in your system on its content moderation `categorization` task.
+You can also use it to denote the end use case for the task, as "content moderation" or "data categorization" for example.
+Metadata is not used by Scale (e.g., to affect how the task is done).

 # Create Categorization Task